Frequently Asked Questions

 XSquawkBox works with the VATSIM network.
 While it was initially used for IVAO, that organization has developed their own client and XSquawkBox is no longer used.

 For VATSIM, configure your microphone and speakers using the Audio Setup dialog box.
 Voice features will work automatically as you tune your COM1 radio to controllers that are using voice.

-What ports do I have to open in my firewall to use VATSIM voice?
+What ports do I have to open in my firewall to use VATSIM?

-In some cases, in order to reliably use voice on VATSIM, you need to open port 3290 for UDP traffic in your Firewall, and forward this port if you have a NAT router.
-However, in many cases with a modern router, no changes are necessary.
+In many cases with a modern router, no changes are necessary.
 We recommend you just try connecting to voice first and see if it works reliably for you.
 If it does, no changes are necessary.

-If you do end up doing port-forwarding, to check if you are correctly forwarded, check the web page of a voice server while flying.
-If your port is listed as 3290 you are correctly forwarded.
-If your port is some high number in the ten-thousands range, your port is not forwarded correctly.
-If your port is not forwarded correctly then you may experience voice disruptions based on your firewall’s firmware.
+If you do have to use the static NAT option, to check if you are correctly forwarded, check the web page of a voice server while flying.
+If your port is listed as 3290 you have a two-way mapping.
+If your port is some high number in the ten-thousands range, you may only have a one-way mapping and you will most likely still experience drop-outs.

 To see your port in a voice server room, use the URL:

 If you do have to replace the router, it’s strongly advised that you ensure you can return any replacement if it’s shown to exhibit the same behaviour without the means to correct it.

 Professional routers (such as the RouterOS devices by Mikrotik) are known to work correctly as they generally have significantly better NAT tracking or state tracking than cheap consumer routers, but are not usually suitable for non-networking professionals.

 No assistance can be given with how to specifically configure a router for use with XSquawkBox.